Jakkarin-Promsee/My-Coding-Journey/README.md

     - [**Wild fire notifications transmitter remotely**](#wild-fire-notifications-transmitter-remotely)
         - **Skills and Technologies Used:**
-            - Coding the Node MCU ESP-8266 (Micro-controller board) using C language.
+            - Coding C language with Node MCU ESP-8266 (Micro-controller board).
-            - Developing a wireless signal notification system for remote monitoring using Line.
+            - Implementing a wireless signal notification system for remote monitoring using Line.
             - Implementing an automatic data storage system on the cloud using Google Sheets.
-            - Designing an electrical system using a gas and temperature sensor, antenna module, and lithium battery.
+            - Designing an electrical system incorporating gas and temperature sensor, antenna module, and lithium battery.
             - Designing a 3D model product with fire-resistant properties.
         - **Description:** This development aims to notify forest fire extinguishing officers in high-risk areas about sparks before they become large wildfires to reduce damage and increase operational efficiency.
 The development focuses on affordability, durability, and reusability.
         - **Achievements:** Passed the short term capital selection from JSTP (Junior Science Talent Project).